orbitmines/archive/projects/_unprocessed/Stylistics and References (2021-2023).md

 ---

-## Mathematics

-I'm quite certain that it's a mistake to use language in mathematics like "there exists" and "for all" - I suspect that these only aid in confusions?

----

 - https://en.wikipedia.org/wiki/NP-completeness / other complexity theory related ideas, church-turing thesis, computation universality

 Possible rephrasing as best entropy/kolgomorovcomplexity, in finding a structure which expresses 'perfect use' of (probabalistic) space, by a symmetry between symbol frequency and number of symbols.